| |

 bytes, see protocol overhead). |

-Total size in bytes of MySQL Client Server protocol COM_CHANGE_USER
+| bytes_received_change_user_packet | Connection | Total size in bytes of MySQL Client Server protocol COM_CHANGE_USER

 packets.
-The packet may also transport an error or EOF. |
+The packet may also transport an error or EOF. | Only useful for debugging CS protocol implementation.
+Note that the

 total size in bytes includes the size of the header packet (4